February 17 - April 17, 2017: Open Call for Entries

 2005 - John Ravenal, Curator of Modern and Contemporary Art, Virginia Museum of Fine Arts, Richmond, VA

 THE WHEN?
-The show will run Friday, May 22 through Sunday, July 19, 2015.
-Postmark and online deadline for submissions has been extended to 11:59 PM Monday, April 13, 2015.
+The show will run Friday, May 26 through Sunday, June 18, 2017.
+Deadline for submissions is 11:59 PM Monday, April 17, 2017.

 THE WHERE?
 The show will occupy all 3,000 square feet of artspace gallery in Plant Zero, a renovated industrial building in Richmond's Manchester Arts District.

 PRIZES.
 UP TO $1000 and a solo exhibition in artspace’s Helena Davis Gallery will be awarded at the discretion of Mr. Thompson.

 ONLINE SUBMISSIONS: Entries will be accepted through online submissions ONLY.
 To submit work for the competition, please read the instructions thoroughly and use the form below.
 For artists wishing to submit video entries, a separate form is provided here: https://fs23.formsite.com/artspacerva/form4/index.html